We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 There are 2 different types of LPA, and it’s up to you whether to make one or both types.

-Property & Financial LPA
+Property & Financial LPAs

 A property and financial affairs LPA can give someone the authority to deal things like:

-- buying or selling property
+- Buying or selling property

-- bank, building society and other financial accounts
+- Bank, building society and other financial accounts

-- welfare benefits or tax credits
+- Welfare benefits or tax credits

-- tax affairs or debts
+- Tax affairs or debts

 You don't have to wait until someone loses their mental capacity before using a Property & Financial LPA.
 For instance, it could be used even if it a physical problem which is stopping you from dealing with your affairs.

-Health & Care LPA
+Health & Care LPAs

 An LPA about Health & Care can give someone authority to make decisions about things like:

-- where you live
+- Where you live

-- your day-to-day care, including what you wear and what you eat
+- Your day-to-day care, including what you wear and what you eat

-- your healthcare treatment
+- Your healthcare treatment

-- what contact, if any, you should have with certain other people
+- What contact, if any, you should have with certain other people

-- access to your personal information.
+- Access to your personal information

 You can make a personal welfare LPA which deals with all aspects of your personal welfare, or only certain things.
 It's not possible to use a personal welfare LPA until the person who made it has lost their mental capacity.

-How to make a LPA
+How to make an LPA

 You must make an LPA whilst you're still able to make decisions for yourself.